chetkhatri/DeepSleep/README.md

 ## Core features
 - GUI based on NanoGUI (C++11)
-- Server based on Flask and Celery
+- Server based on Flask and Celery (Python)
+- ML model results are persisted to a Data Base (Postgres)
+- Everything can be installed using a single docker image

 ## Goodies
 In addition to the core functionality, DeepSleep provides some extra goodies: